thompson-ad/graphbook/NOTES.md

 3. Apollo-link-http - implements the methods to send your GraphQL request through HTTP.
 4. Apollo link error - handles all errors that occur during a request to Apollo
 5. Apollo link - is an interface that the other link packages rely on.
 It allows them to adjust request and responses according to your requirements
    6.react-apollo - manages the communication between the browser DOM and the virtual DOM of react.
 Any changes made to the shadow DOM are transferred to the real DOM.

+### Testing the Apollo Client

+Before inserting GraphQL into react we should test it.

+We will write some temporary code to send our first graphQL query.

+After testing our GQL Client we will remove the code again.

+you will see the out put in the console after your start up the dev server and the dev client.

+The response looks much like what we would expect when sending the requests in the backend except now we have loading, networkStatus and stale.

+Loading - indicates whether the query is still running or has finished networkStatus - goes beyond loading and gives you the exact status of what happened.
+The numbers and their meaning can be found in the official docs stale - is set whenever data is missing